Travis

 the resultant deployment is a draft Release that only repository collaborators can see.
 This gives you an opportunity to examine and edit the draft release.

-Setting the tag at deployment time #
+Set the tag at deployment #

 Depending on the workflow, however, this is not desirable.